 Non-metallic Polyethylene (PE) Piping Material has four classifications:

-• Low-Density Polyethylene (LDPE) has more branching and less compact molecular structure, Lower mechanical strength than polyethylenes, Ideal for food handling services, brine tanks, etc. Good for temps up to 60°C (140°F).
+- Low-density polyethylene (LDPE) has more branching and less compact molecular structure, Lower mechanical strength than polyethylene; Ideal for food handling services, brine tanks, etc. Good for temps up to 60°C (140°F).
 Joining by hot gas welding.
 All polyethylenes have excellent chemical resistance to a wide range of common chemicals.

-• Medium Density Polyethylene (MDPE) is a thermoplastic that has a lesser density than HDPE.
-It has good shock and drops resistance and better stress cracking resistance than HDPE.
+- Medium Density Polyethylene (MDPE) is a thermoplastic that has a lesser density than HDPE.
+It has good shock and drop resistance and better stress cracking resistance than HDPE.
 It has a lower hardness and rigidity when compared to HDPE.
 Used a lot in gas piping and fitting and in packaging films.
 Joining by hot gas welding.

 Fluoroplastics (PVDF, HALAR, PTFE, FEP, PFA) Pipe Materials

 Polyvinylidene Flouride (PVDF) is a strong, tough, abrasion-resistant fluoroplastic material.
 Resists distortion and retains strength up to 135°C (275°F).
-Ideal to handle wet and dry chlorine, bromine, and other halogen services.
+Ideal for handling wet and dry chlorine, bromine, and other halogen services.
 It also withstands most acids, bases, and organic solvents.
 PVDF is not recommended for strong caustics.
 The best material for high-purity piping such as deionized water.
 Joining methods are thermal butt, socket, or electrofusion.

 Halar (ECTFE) Ethylene Chlorotrifluoro Ethylene is a very durable copolymer of ethylene and chlorotrifluoroethylene.
 Excellent resistance to a wide variety of strong acids, chlorine, solvents, and aqueous caustics.
 Excellent abrasion resistance, electric properties, low permeability, and temperature capabilities from cryogenic to 170°C (340°F).
 Resistant to radiation.
 Halar has an excellent application for high-purity hydrogen peroxide application.
 Joining by thermal butt fusion.